software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 >
 > What's wrong with the following user stories?
 >
+> 1. "Blog post should have a list of comments"
-> 1. "As a content creator, I want to submit a form that sends an HTTP request to the /api/blog-posts API endpoint on the server, which inserts a new row to the database so that I can publish a new blog post on my blog"
+> 2. "As a content creator, I want to submit a form that sends an HTTP request to the /api/blog-posts API endpoint on the server, which inserts a new row to the database so that I can publish a new blog post on my blog"
-> 2. "As a content creator, I want to be able to write a blog post with text, images, videos, and interactive code samples so that I can create rich content for my readers"
+> 3. "As a content creator, I want to be able to write a blog post with text, images, videos, and interactive code samples so that I can create rich content for my readers"
-> 3. "As a content creator, I want my blog's layout to have a modern look so that I can write visually pleasing blog posts"
+> 4. "As a content creator, I want my blog's layout to have a modern look so that I can write visually pleasing blog posts"

 {: .important-title }

 > Exercise 7
 >
-> The Product Owner came up with the following user story during the Sprint Planning:
+> The Product Owner came up with the following user stories during the Sprint Planning:
 >
+> 1. "Blog post should have a list of comments"
-> "As a content creator I want to be able to write a blog post with text, images, videos, and interactive code samples so that I can create rich content for my readers"
+> 2. "As a content creator I want to be able to write a blog post with text, images, videos, and interactive code samples so that I can create rich content for my readers"
 >
+>
-> How would improve the user story?
+> How would improve these user stories?

 {: .important-title }